exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 ---

+## How I use Dev Container

 Dev Container have tremendously helped me on working with various projects with different stacks.

+All my projects, except mobile app projects, are dev-containerized.
+I haven’t installed Go tools, Python interpreter, NodeJS runtime, Rust tooling, etc. directly on my computer's OS.
+My computer's OS is relatively clean of dev tools.
+Well, except Dart / Flutter because I needed to install it in a non-containerized manner as it’s required for mobile dev.

-When I need to work on a new project, or experiment on new techs, I just need to create a folder and then create a container for it based on common base images.
+I’ve used dev environments to learn and experiment with various techs.
+When I want to learn a new tech, I just need to create a folder and then create a Dev Container for it.
+When I am done, cleaning it up is a breeze.

+Even when I am checking out other's project, I’d open it in a dev container even when the project is not originially dev-containerized.